 Neuropathic pain is a chronic condition that can range from discomfort to severe burning or shooting pain.
-Finding the right pain management plan comes from identifying the underlying issue and addressing it accordingly.
-Banner Health can work with you to design the right pain management plan for you to alleviate symptoms and manage flare-ups caused by neurological pain disorders.
+Finding the right neurological pain management plan comes from identifying the underlying issue and addressing it accordingly.
+Banner Brain & Spine can work with you to design the right pain management plan for you to alleviate symptoms and manage flare-ups caused by neurological pain disorders.

 There are a number of factors that can lead to neuropathic pain but the underlying cause is damage to the sensory system as a result of illness or injury.
 Problems with the peripheral nerve from conditions like diabetes or spinal stenosis can lead to neuropathic pain.
 The condition can also come from injuries to the brain or spinal cord.